 I’ve used them a few times with clients and while their themes are beautiful, their customization options are very limited.
 That’s great when you want to think less and just go with it.
 However, a few basic customizations you’ll want to make, like getting your logo into the header or a making a prominent opt-in box can be tough – especially for a non-techie coach.

-Elegant Themes is VERY inexpensive.
-Right now it’s $39 for ALL of their themes.
+Elegant Themes is inexpensive.
 Use them if you want something nice looking and are willing to skip customizing.
 Warning: For a low fee you get ALL the themes, so you may find yourself playing around with them too much.

 Quick Tip: SimplePress is one of their themes that I’ve used.
 If you try it out, get rid of the sliding images on the home and get your content up higher on the page.